-scheme Student Scheme for top-level athletes that specifies which students are eligible to benefit from it and the facilities that they may use under it.
+Scheme for top-class athletes that specifies which students are eligible to benefit from it and the facilities that they may use under it.

 A person who is enrolled in the institution, as referred to in Sections 7.32 up to and including 7.34 of the WHW.